pudly/schmopera-hugo/content/articles/if-opera-characters-went-to-the-opera.md

 ---
-title: If opera characters went to the opera
+title: "If opera characters went to the opera"
 ---

 <h3>1.
 Manon<br>